 Letter hunt involves searching through a sensory bin for plastic letters or alphabet letters from a wooden puzzle.
 All you need to do is fill a container bin with one of the following dry ingredients:

 You can even color the rice ahead of time with food coloring, but always make sure the rice is completely dry before using it for a sensory activity.
-This sensory bin can also be used with plastic numbers as well to create a counting game.
-Simply have your child retrieve the numbers in order.
+Alternatively, you could add plastic numbers andhave your child retrieve the numbers in order.
+In other words, you can use this idea to create a counting game!
 For younger children, you can add the numbers 1 through 5 or 1 through 10 to make it simpler to complete the activity.

 While you can add visual stimulation with colored rice, the dry ingredients also make noise when moved to create hearing stimulation as well.